 Clan points can decrease during a Competition and even go into negative figures if clansmen demolish buildings.

-For example, a Clan has reached a certain checkpoint and received a reward for doing so.
-After some time, the Clan points decreased as some clansmen demolished buildings in their Towns.
-The Clan members had to work hard to earn the required number of points and reach the same checkpoint for a second time.
+For example, suppose that a Clan has reached a certain checkpoint and received a reward for doing so.
+After some time, the Clan points decrease as some clansmen demolish buildings in their Towns.
+The Clan members have to work hard to earn the required number of points and reach the same checkpoint for a second time.
 But the Clan won't receive a reward for this achievement again.